grodansparadis/vscp/src/vscp/drivers/level2/rpilcd/linux/README.md

 ## Enable I2C on the Raspberry Pi
 Use **raspi-config** to enable the I2C interface hardware drivers.

-[Sparcfun](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial/all) have a good tutorial on both SPI and I2C and where you should connect the device.
+Sparcfun have a [good tutorial]((https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial/all)) on both SPI and I2C and where you should connect the tour device.

 ## Driver configuration